Copy Field values between different records

 By Chris Malek | Tue, Oct 12, 2010

 I often use record and rowset objects as in memory storage for complex PeopleCode programs.
-I will use record objects as function and method parameters which gives me some flexibility for future parameters additions without breaking all the calling code.
+I will use record objects as function and method parameters which gives me some flexibility for future parameter additions without breaking all the calling code.

 I often run across scenarios where I need to copy field values from one record to another.
 However, the delivered functionality only works between two like named records.
 So if you have two record objects based on the same record you could do something like this.